Blaine Knight

-Ameteur career
+Amateur career

 Knight attended and graduated from Bryant High School in Bryant, Arkansas.
 In 2014, as a junior, he was 11–0 with a 0.49 ERA, helping lead Bryant to a state title.
 As a senior in 2015 he compiled a 6–2 record and 1.34 ERA while striking out 77 batters and walking only four in 57 2/3 innings pitched.
 He was not drafted out of high school in the 2015 Major League Baseball draft and enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks.

 As a freshman at Arkansas in 2016, Knight made 18 appearances on the mound (seven starts), compiled a 2.98 ERA and struck out 46 batters in 48 1/3 innings pitched for the Razorbacks.
 In 2017, as a sophomore, he was the Razorbacks number one starter, and in April was named to the midseason watch list for Golden Spikes Award, an award given annually to the best amateur baseball player in the United States, after compiling a 5–1 record and 1.94 ERA in eight starts.
 Knight finished the season with an 8–4 record and 3.28 ERA in 90 2/3 innings.
 After the season, he was drafted by the Texas Rangers in the 29th round of the 2017 Major League Baseball draft but did not sign and returned to Arkansas.
 In 2018, as a junior, Knight was named to the All-SEC Second Team, and to the College World Series All-Tournament Team.
 He finished his 2018 season with a 14-0 record and a 2.80 ERA over 19 starts.